ietf-dmsc/Charter/dmsc-charter.md

 The working group will deliver the following outcomes:

 1) Use Case and Requirements Document:<br>
-   A document detailing representative use cases, and the requirements for the AI Agent Gateway based dynamic multi-agent collaboration.
+   A document detailing representative use cases, and the requirements for the AI Agent Gateway based dynamic multi-agent collaboration.<br>

 2) Protocol Suite Document:<br>
-   The document describing the infrastructure and protocol suites for enabling collaboration among AI agents via the AI Agent Gateway, focusing on dynamic registration, gateway capability directory functions, AI Agent gateway synchronization, semantic and other interoperability aspects, and security.
+   The document describing the infrastructure and protocol suites for enabling collaboration among AI agents via the AI Agent Gateway, focusing on dynamic registration, gateway capability directory functions, AI Agent gateway synchronization, semantic and other interoperability aspects, and security.<br>

 3) Protocol Specifications:<br>
-   Specifications for key protocols to enable dynamic AI agent gateway based registration, discovery, semantic profile carriage, gateway capability directory synchronization etc.
+   Specifications for key protocols to enable dynamic AI agent gateway based registration, discovery, semantic profile carriage, gateway capability directory synchronization etc.<br>

 4) Operational visibility:<br>
-   The documents on best practices for managing, maintaining and monitor AI agents performance in collaborative environments.
+   The documents on best practices for managing, maintaining and monitor AI agents performance in collaborative environments.<br>

 5) Security Considerations:<br>
-   A document outlining security challenges and solutions, particularly in heterogeneous, multi-agent environments.
+   A document outlining security challenges and solutions, particularly in heterogeneous, multi-agent environments.<br>

 ### **5. Proposed Milestones**